-So sometimes name collisions may occur, so to avoid that collision by using external symbols from SQLite library.
+So sometimes, name collisions may occur, so to avoid that collision by, using external symbols from the SQLite library.

-When we find a SQL statement in the string, we first need to send this statement to the tokenizer, after that the tokenizer is divided into the different tokens and parsed them one by one.
+When we find a SQL statement in the string, we first need to send this statement to the tokenizer; after that, the tokenizer is divided into different tokens and parsed one by one.

 4. Code Generator

-This is the next parameter in SQLite that is a code generator, after parsing the token gather into the parse tree, so the code generator runs the parse tree and generates the bytecode that is helpful to execute the SQL statement.
-The code generator uses a different file such as attach. c, auth. c and build. c, etc. The where*.c is used to handle the select, update and delete statement.
+This is the next parameter in SQLite which is a code generator; after parsing the token gather into the parse tree, so the code generator runs the parse tree and generates the bytecode that is helpful to execute the SQL statement.
+The code generator uses a different file, such as attach. c, auth. c and build. c, etc. The where*.c is used to handle the select, update and delete statements.
 The delete.c, insert.c, select. c, and trigger. c is used for SQL statements with the same name.

 5. Bytecode Engine

-In SQLite database we need to maintain the disk so for that purpose, we use the B –tree and that found in the btree.c source file.
-Each table uses the different B – tree and all B- trees save on the same space that is the disk.
+In SQLite database, we need to maintain the disk, so for that purpose, we use the B –tree and that found in the btree.c source file.
+Each table uses a different B – tree, and all B- trees save on the same space which is the disk.